-Mikael Adolphson (Ph.D., Stanford) is the Keidanren Professor and Chair of Japanese Studies at the University of Cambridge.
+Archaeological Institute of America lecturer and host Mikael Adolphson is Keidanren Professor and Chair of Japanese Studies at the University of Cambridge.
 A premodernist, he was inspired by the similarities between medieval Europe and Japan to focus his studies on pre-1600 Japan.
 Professor Adolphson’s current interests and projects center on cultural icons, historical narratives, and agency in societal changes.
-He is presently working on trade and the rise of the Heike family in the 12th century, as well as their poorly known capital of Fukuhara (presentday Kobe).
-In addition to several essays in edited volumes and journals, Professor Adolphson has published The Gates of Power: Monks, Courtiers, and Warriors in Premodern Japan (2000) and The Teeth and Claws of the Buddha: Monastic Warriors and Sohei in Japanese History (2007).
-He lectured for the AIA on the Japan by Sea program in 2017.
+He is presently working on trade and the rise of the Heike family in the 12th century, and well as their poorly-known capital of Fukuhara (present-day Kobe).
+In addition to several essays in edited volumes and journals, Professor Adolphson has published The Gates of Power: Monks, Courtiers and Warriors in Premodern Japan (2000) and The Teeth and Claws of the Buddha: Monastic Warriors and Sōhei in Japanese History (2007).
+He lectured for the AIA on the Japan by Sea program in 2017 and 2018.